-Dr Tom Campbell BSc (Hons), PhD, FHEA, is a lecturer in sport and exercise science and sustainability theme lead at the Mountain Bike Centre of Scotland.
+Dr Tom Campbell BSc (Hons), PhD, FHEA, is an Associate Professor in sport and exercise science and sustainability theme lead at the Mountain Bike Centre of Scotland.

 Tom gained a first-class degree in Sport and Exercise at Edinburgh Napier University before completing his PhD on the topic of Applied Ergonomics.
 Tom became a lecturer in 2015 and within a year of this post had developed the first fully online degree programme within the School of Applied Sciences.
 Drawing upon his expertise in psychophysiology and stress, Tom developed several modules to apply these principles in connecting the worlds of elite sport and business.
 During this period Tom developed an international profile within the area of dual careers and was personally invited to form part of a pan-European team of experts developing a novel education for elite athletes, funded by the Erasmus+ scheme.
 Tom also secured TASS (Talented Athlete Scholarship Scheme) accreditation for the University and ENU remain the only Scottish University to hold this accreditation.